Existence and Cardinality of $k$-Normal Elements in Finite Fields: Preliminaries

 \section{Preliminaries}

 \begin{definition} An element $\a \in \fqm$ is called $k$-normal if \end{definition}

-\begin{remark} It is clear form the definition that an element $\a$ is $0$-normal if and only if it is normal by the usual definition.
+\begin{remark} It is clear from the definition that an element $\a$ is $0$-normal if and only if it is normal by the usual definition.
 Also, the only $m$-normal element in $\fqm$ is 0. \end{remark}

 Given $\alpha \in \fqm$, we denote by $\mathrm{ord}(\alpha)$ the usual multiplicative order of $\alpha$ in the group $\fqmst$. $\fqm$ may be seen as a module over the ring $\fq[x]$, under the action